Frequently asked questions

 The seasonal COVID-19 vaccine is offered to protect those most at risk of serious illness from the virus.
 Infants and children aged 6 months and over who are immunosuppressed (as defined in tables 3 or 4 in the COVID-19 chapter of the Green Book) are elgible for a vaccine to help them to fight the virus quicker if they contract it.

-I’ve only just had my first or second COVID-19 vaccine, can I have the spring vaccine?
+I’ve only just had my first or second COVID-19 vaccine, can I have the autumn vaccine?

 The JCVI advices a minimum of 3 months between doses or since you had your last COVID-19 vaccine.